 The gameplay involves Sam & Max exploring myriad environments and solving a series of puzzles while managing items in your inventory, that are either used to solve puzzles or progress the storyline.
 The solutions of puzzle range from simple logical solutions to far-fetched ones, requiring you to think out of the box.

 Each game in the series is unique and offers a sense of adventure, and if you want to go divulge yourself into another series after you are done with Monkey Island games, Sam & Max Telltale trilogy is what we would recommend.
-For more on Telltale consider going through the guide on Best Telltale Games.

 10. The Book Of Unwritten Tales